 Gee says building meaningful connections and relationships in the workplace is important to the retention and the development of your staff along with prioritizing a journey of learning and development to give people a reason to stay and feel they’re valued.

 The right employee experience tools will help organizations to:

 - Enhance employee retention rate

 Closing the tech gap is a big part of the employee experience.
-Businesses must provide the tools and technology to enable seamless communication and build team culture in a world where the workforce is increasingly asynchronous, and global.
+Businesses must provide the tools and technology to enable seamless communication and build team culture in a world where the workforce is increasingly asynchronous and global.
 In fact, retailers who have invested in technology, including learning and development programs, have seen a boost in profits, and productivity.

-The Jugo platform is first to leverage cutting-edge 3D gaming technology for a complete meetings and events ecosystem.
+The Jugo platform is the first to leverage cutting-edge 3D gaming technology for a complete meetings and events ecosystem.
 Jugo is singularly focused on creating a more engaging, and immersive virtual world for the future of work.
 A place where people can communicate and collaborate in an interactive environment while building human connections and accessing valuable metrics.

 Shape employee experience with Jugo’s live data analytics:

 - Feedback and data-rich analytics in real-time

 “We are leading the industry with the exciting work that we’re doing– steps towards the metaverse space and leveraging the Unreal Engine.
 This human interaction that we’re building in a virtual sense is already powering the growth of organizations like IBM, MasterCard, and Allianz.”